 The Original Teams

 Today the NFL has a total of 32 teams, but in 1923 there was only a handful, and the odds are that just about every second person loves watching the games.
 The original teams included; Columbus Panhandles, Buffalo All-Americans Chicago Tigers, and the Detroit Heralds.
-Of course, the number of teams increased drastically as the sport gained more and more fans, with many teams going through multiple significant evolutions and changes.
+Of course, the number of teams increased drastically as the sport gained more and more fans, with many teams going through multiple significant evolutions and changes providing fans opportunities to get in on the action through unique services such as bet apuestas argentina.
 As such, all but two of the original teams were dropped at some point, making way for newer additions.

 Only 2 of the original teams survived the decades that followed; the Arizona Cardinals, which were previously the Chicago Cardinals, and the Chicago Bears, formerly the Decatur Staleys.